Complex regional pain syndromeCRPS; RSDS; Causalgia - RSD; Shoulder-hand syndrome; Reflex sympathetic dystrophy syndrome; Sudeck atrophy; Pain - CRPS

 Surgical or invasive techniques that may be tried:

 - Injected medicine that numbs the affected nerves or pain fibers around the spinal column (nerve block)

-- Internal pain pump that directly delivers medications to the spinal cord (intrathecal drug pump)
+- Internal pain pump that directly delivers medicines to the spinal cord (intrathecal drug pump)

-- Surgery that cuts the nerves to destroy the pain (surgical sympathectomy), although it is unclear how many patients this helps.
-It may also make some patients' symptoms worse.
+- Surgery that cuts the nerves to destroy the pain (surgical sympathectomy), although it is unclear how many people this helps.
+It may also make some person's symptoms worse.

 The outlook is better with an early diagnosis.
-If the doctor diagnoses the condition within the first stage, sometimes signs of the disease may disappear (remission) and normal movement is possible.
+If the doctor diagnoses the condition in the first stage, sometimes signs of the disease may disappear (remission) and normal movement is possible.

 If the condition is not diagnosed quickly, changes to the bone and muscle may get worse and may not be reversible.

 In some people, symptoms go away on their own.
 In other people, even with treatment the pain continues and the condition causes crippling, irreversible changes.